An introduction to brush plating

 If you’re using our MPU, a separate powered activation stage may not be needed.
 However some surfaces, such as stainless steel, nickel and nickel containing alloys such as nickel silver can build an oxide layer that is most efficiently removed with a powered activation/cleaning stage using our ActiClean.
 If you are cleaning larger areas of other kinds of metal then using our Cleaner might be the best option.

-This is the stage where you start using electricity from your rectifier to plate or strip your work.
+This is the stage where you start using electricity from your rectifier to plate or strip your work or if you are only intending to plate small areas, such as a watch cases or belt buckles, you could use our battery powered plating pen with one of our short electrodes fitted.
 You can plate a wide range of metal finishes, both precious and base metals with the brush plating method.
 The metal finishes that are available for purchase through Spa Plating include gold, silver, palladium, platinum and rhodium and for the base metals copper, tin and nickel.
 We are constantly adding more plating solutions to this list as we invest further in research and development.

 This stage may need to include stripping before plating if the item you wish to plate has been chrome plated, (for example a bath tap).
 This is because chrome cannot be plated on to and you’ll need to strip this off using our Safe-T-Strip before you go ahead and plate.